heavy3/programming-abstractions/assignments/README.md

 ![alt tag](2013_spring/06-huffman-encoding/encoding.jpg)

 Implement a program to compress / decompress any kind of file using Huffman's variable-length, prefix-unique algorithm which ascribes the shortest bit encodings to the most frequently occurring symbols and longer encodings to less frequent symbols.
-At the heart of the algorithm are encoding trees that looking like this:
+At the heart of the algorithm are encoding trees that look like this:

 ![alt tag](2013_spring/06-huffman-encoding/huffman-encoding.png)